 Not just CPAs, but any tax return preparer, enrolled agent (EA), financial auditor, forensic accountant, business valuator and bookkeeper.
 This designation does not necessarily rise and fall on credentials, such as CPA or EA.
 It would be nice if the regulations called out all Colorado Springs CPAs as a) pretty cool and b) exempt from Section 199A limits because of their coolness, but it doesn’t.
 Our request was denied with prejudice.

 Does not include analysts, economists, mathematicians and statisticians.
-Thank goodness, but then again how many mathematicians make over $321,000 (2019)?
+Thank goodness, but then again how many mathematicians make over $326,600 (end of the 24% marginal tax bracket for 2020)?
 We want that job!
 Hats off to John Nash and his game theory mathematics however.
 Watch War Games again for some flashbacks; “Shall we play a game?”